formkiq/docs.formkiq.com/docs/tutorials/Opensearch/opensearch-ssh-tunnel.md

 ssh -i "mykeypair.pem" ec2-user@public_dns_name -ND 8157
 ```

 Now, enter the Dashboards endpoint in your browser.
-The Amazon Cognito login page for Dashboards appears.
+The Amazon Cognito login page for Dashboards should appear.

 ## Summary

 And there you have it!
-We have shown how easy it is to connect to your Opensearch dashboard using an SSH tunnel.
+We have shown how easy it is to connect to your OpenSearch dashboard using an SSH tunnel.

 This is just the tip of the iceberg when it comes to working with the FormKiQ APIs.

-If you have any questions, reach out to us on our https://github.com/formkiq/formkiq-core or https://formkiq.com.
+If you have any questions, reach out to us on our Issues Page at https://github.com/formkiq/formkiq-core or at https://formkiq.com.